Signifer

 A signifer ([ˈsɪŋnɪfɛr]) was a standard bearer of the Roman legions.
 He carried a signum (standard) for a cohort or century.
-Each century had a signifer so there were 59 in a legion.
+Each century had a signifer so there were 60 in a legion.
 Within each cohort, the first century's signifer would be the senior one.
-The -fer in signifer comes from ferre, the Latin for "to bear" or "to carry".
+The -fer in signifer comes from ferre, the Latin for 'to bear' or 'to carry'.

 Standard-bearer

-It had a number of phalarae (disks or medallions) along with a number of other elements mounted on a pole.
+The standard had a number of phalarae (disks or medallions) along with a number of other elements mounted on a pole.
 The pole could be topped with a leaf-shaped spear head or a manus (open human hand) image denoting the oath of loyalty taken by the soldiers.
 It sometimes included a representation of a wreath, probably denoting an honour or award.